I have fibromyalgia. It does not have me.

 Your Voice Matters

 For those of us who live with fibromyalgia, we are painfully aware of it every day.
-But this year May 12 has been designated to educate others.
+But May 12 has been designated to educate others.
 The theme this year is “Your Voice Matters” to call attention to the fact that everyone has a say in education, awareness, and making changes to help those who suffer from chronic pain.

 What it Is

 , extreme fatigue, sleeping issues, and that “I-just-got-run-over-by-a-Mack-truck” feeling are the most prevalent symptoms for me.
 Other common symptoms of fibromyalgia include:

 - Constant dull ache on both sides of the body and above and below the waist

 Fibromyalgia is the second most ailment affecting the musculoskeletal system after osteoporosis.
 Source: http://www.ecarediary.com/Blog2713